The 2012 Great Texas Warrant Roundup Begins February 25th. Don't Get Arrested! City of Dallas Traffic Ticket Arrest Warrants Lifted!

 If you have been issued a traffic citation, and taken no action on or before the appearance date, a warrant has probably been issued for your arrest!

 If you have a warrant out for your arrest, contact us immediately!
 We have assisted thousands of clients in your situation, and helped them avoid arrest.
 We can help you, too!
-Our Dallas traffic ticket defense lawyers can post an "attorney bond" on your case and represent you in court for only $75 per violation.
+Our Dallas traffic ticket defense lawyers can post an "attorney bond" on your case and represent you in court.
 Once posted, an attorney bond causes the arrest warrant to be immediately recalled.
 If you need help with a Dallas County traffic ticket arrest warrant, call us now.
 The traffic ticket defense lawyers at Berlof & Newton, P.C. can advise you regarding attorney bonds, and all other matters concerning Dallas traffic ticket warrants.
 Call our attorneys now @ 214.827.2800 or use the contact form on this website.